Protecting Kids from BPA

 BPA is a problem for Americans of all ages, but babies are especially vulnerable.
 That's why legislators—and the Breast Cancer Fund—have fast-tracked efforts to get BPA out of young kids' products.

-In 2012 the FDA banned BPA from baby bottles and sippy cups, although this was largely a formality, as manufacturers had already moved away from the chemical.
+In 2012, the FDA banned BPA from baby bottles and sippy cups, although this was largely a formality, as manufacturers had already moved away from the chemical, also known as “market abandonment.”

 Age matters: Learn the three windows of exposure critical to breast cancer risk.Timing of exposure >

-In 2013, 12 states introduced legislation either banning or requiring the labeling of BPA in food packaging, while another three states considered bills banning BPA in kids' products.
-Since 2009, 11 states and several localities have restricted the use of BPA in baby products including bottles, cups, pacifiers, infant formula and baby food.
+In 2013, thirteen states introduced legislation either banning or requiring the labeling of BPA in food packaging, while another four states introduced BPA labeling laws.
+Since 2009, eleven states and several localities have restricted the use of BPA in baby products including bottles, cups, pacifiers, infant formula and baby food.

 The chemical industry has spent millions of dollars defending BPA and opposing federal and state attempts to regulate the chemical.
 Trade associations representing food manufacturers and can manufacturers have joined the chemical industry in opposition to restricting BPA use.